-Having this said, let’s see how you can avoid the scam.
+Having said all this, let’s recap how you can avoid the Vatican City scam.
 It’s simple: only buy tickets from the Vatican City counter, situated in the main court or online from the website mentioned above.

 May the travel bug bite you!